 Danner Jag vs. Merrell Moab 2 Mid GTX

-Both the Jag and Moab 2 Mid GTX are outdoor offerings designed for single-day excursions.
-They are equipped by their respective manufacturers with various components and technologies that render performance for this kind of activity.
-Shown below are the notable differences between these two day hiking boots.
+Both the Jag and the Moab 2 Mid GTX are outdoor offerings designed for single-day excursions.
+They are equipped by their respective manufacturers with various components and technologies that render remarkable performance for this kind of activity.
+Detailed below are their notable differences.

 Upper.
 The Merrell Moab 2 Mid GTX employs an upper made of synthetic leather and mesh.
 It is reinforced with a rubber toe cap, which grants durability and trail protection.
 A Gore-Tex Extended Comfort is integrated into the upper to prevent water intrusions while maintaining breathability.
-On the other hand, the Danner Jag offers two upper configurations.
-The first combines suede and nylon while another variant uses full-grain leather and Cordura fabric.
+On the other hand, the Danner Jag comes in two waterproof variants.
+The first combines suede and nylon, while the other uses full-grain leather and Cordura fabric.
 These materials are known to be more robust and abrasion-resistant than the upper construction of the Moab 2 Mid GTX.

 Midsole.
 Merrell’s mid-top hiking boot comes with an EVA midsole and an Air Cushion feature in the heel area.
-These components yield a cushioned and shock-absorbent ride to the user.
+These components yield a cushioned and shock-absorbent ride to the hiker.
 A Merrell M Select FIT ECO insole sits on top of the midsole for arch support and extra cushioning.
-Moreover, it also uses a nylon shank for structure and underfoot support.
-As a result, the Merrell Moab 2 Mid GTX is more rigid than the Danner Jag, which features an EVA midsole and Ortholite footbed.
+Moreover, it also uses a nylon shank for structural and underfoot support.
+As a result, the Merrell Moab 2 Mid GTX is more rigid than the Danner Jag.

 Price.
 The Danner Jag is slightly more expensive than the Merrell Moab 2 Mid GTX.

 Weight.
 The featured boot weighs approximately 482g.
 Meanwhile, the Merrell Moab 2 Mid GTX is lighter at 468g.